What Is Marketing Strategy?

 That 30 seconds of silence is what people effectively get out of your communications if your message does not directly address their needs.
 As Howard Gossage has so aptly pointed out, people see or hear only what interests them.
 The rest is, well, nothing.

 We are exposed to hundreds, if not thousands, of marketing messages every day.
 Why would we be receptive to all of them?
-This would be mental chaos.
+That would be mental chaos.
 So, in response, we tune out all but the most relevant ones.
 Our brain is actually very good at tuning out stuff that it does not want or need.
 We do this automatically.
 This prevents us from going insane.

 You probably remember the experience of learning a new word—as a child or even as an adult—and all of a sudden you see and hear that word everywhere.
 This is an example of how our brains smooth over the parts of our environment that are not relevant to us.
 That word was always there, of course, but it was effectively invisible to our mind until learning its meaning gave it relevance.
 As a result, pop! like magic that word is now there where seemingly it never was before.
 A marketing message operates exactly the same way.